HISTORY OF LLANDUDNO PRIMARY

-On 12 October 1953, Mr Johnson again asked permission for a school to be started and offered fees and accommodation to a suitable teacher.
-The parents then prepared the schoolroom in the home of Mr H. Jerram, Tradewinds, Bosman Avenue and the school opened unofficially, with 9 pupils on 20 January, 1954.
+On 12 October 1953, permission was granted and the first schoolroom was prepared by eager parents in the home of Mr H. Jerram, Tradewinds, Bosman Avenue and the school opened unofficially, with 9 pupils on 20 January, 1954.
 On 30 March that year, Miss H. Boden, who had taught the pupils since January, received her salary from the Department who had finally agreed on the establishment of a Farm School.

 In January 1955 the school moved to Kaliff Cottage, Maori Road, at the home of Cliff Johnson.